Ibrahima Cissé

-Ibrahima Cissé (born 28 February 1994) is a professional footballer who plays for Russian club Ural Yekaterinburg.
+Ibrahima Cissé (born 28 February 1994) is a professional footballer plays.
 Born in Belgium, Cissé represents the Guinea national football team internationally.

 Career

 Fulham

 Fulham tried to sign Cissé from Belgium side Standard Liège in January 2017, but it took until 7 July 2017 that Fulham finally signed him for an undisclosed fee.
 Cissé was released by mutual consent from Fulham on 1 February 2020.

 Ural Yekaterinburg

 On 8 September 2022, Cissé signed with Ural Yekaterinburg in Russia.
+On 5 June 2024, Cissé left Ural as his contract expired.

 International career

-Cissé was born in Belgium and is of Guinean descent.
+Cissé was born in Belgium and is Guinean by descent.
 He was formerly a youth international for Belgium.
 However, he pledged his international allegiance to Guinea in March 2018.

 On 25 April 2018, Cissé accepted an invitation to represent the Guinea national football team.
 He made his professional debut for Guinea in a 1–0 2019 Africa Cup of Nations qualification win over Central African Republic on 9 September 2018.